Argentina to Thailand By Air freight, Container ship or Road

 The quickest flight from Argentina to Thailand takes around 1 day 6h.
 Flights depart from Minister Pistarini International Airport (EZE) and arrive at Suvarnabhumi Airport (BKK).

 Scheduled flights between Minister Pistarini International Airport (EZE) and Suvarnabhumi Airport (BKK) depart every 1-2 days.
-These flights are serviced by Air France, Emirates, Swiss, Turkish Airlines and China Eastern Airlines and the typical transit time is around 1 day 6h.
+These flights are serviced by KLM, Air France, Ethiopian Airlines, Emirates, Swiss, Turkish Airlines and China Eastern Airlines and the typical transit time is around 1 day 6h.

 No, it doesn't look like there are dedicated Cargo planes flying between Argentina and Thailand.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.